sourishdey2005/Veda-Motrix/README.md

   <img src="public/logo.svg" alt="VEDA-MOTRIX AI Logo" width="120">
 </p>

-<h3 align="center">Knowledge in Motion</h3>
+<h3 align="center">Knowledge in Motion: Transforming Vehicle Maintenance with Predictive AI</h3>

 <p align="center">
-  A sophisticated, AI-powered predictive maintenance and fleet management dashboard built with Next.js, ShadCN, and cutting-edge generative AI.
+  VEDA-MOTRIX AI is a sophisticated, full-stack predictive maintenance and fleet management platform.
+It leverages a suite of specialized, interoperable AI agents to analyze vehicle data, predict failures, streamline service operations, and provide deep business intelligence.
+Built with a modern tech stack including Next.js, ShadCN UI, and generative AI, this project showcases a powerful end-to-end solution for the automotive industry.
 </p>

 ---

-## 🚀 Core Features
+## 核心功能 (Core Features)

 VEDA-MOTRIX AI is a multi-faceted platform designed to revolutionize vehicle maintenance and operational management through the power of artificial intelligence.